Level of Study

 Recommended taken third academic year at bachelor level

 Credit Reduction due to Course Overlap

 Teaching and learning methods

-The course consist of a mix of regular lectures and seminars, and emphasizes strongly students being active throughout the course, both individual and in groups.
+The course consists of a mix of regular lectures and seminars, and strongly emphasizes students being active throughout the course, both individually and in groups.

 Compulsory Assignments and Attendance